kitloong/laravel-migrations-generator/README.md

 1. Removed unused classes.
 1. Added UT!
 1. More UT will be added to increase coverage.
+1. It is now possible to specify the date used in the migration file name

 This package is clone from https://github.com/Xethron/migrations-generator and updated to support Laravel 6 and above.